J-Furber/J-Furber.github.io/_posts/2021-12-07-visit-to-woodchester.md

+---
+layout: post
+title:Trip to Woodchester Park
+tags: My Work
+---

-# Trip to Woodchester Park
+## Trip to Woodchester Park

 Where would I be if I am doing a PhD on badgers and didn’t actually go and see some?